Oyekunletomide/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script 20 - Create a script that removes all letters c and C from input script 21 - Write a script that reverse its input script 22 - Write a script that displays all users and their home directories, sorted by users.
-Based on the the /etc/passwd file
+Based on the the /etc/passwd file script 100empty - Write a command that finds all empty files and directories in the current directory and all sub-directories